Early Prevention and Detection are Key to Combating Teen Addiction

 Levels of care typically include detoxification, residential (live-in) treatment, and various intensities of outpatient treatment.
 Your teen will receive the most appropriate level of care, based on a comprehensive assessment.
 They will have professional counselors guiding them through the process of stabilization and recovery.

-Social media doesn’t care teen drug/alcohol use.
+Social media doesn’t create teen drug/alcohol use.
 But it can be a sign of a problem, either developing or already there.
 We hope this information helps you identify any teen drug problems, and take action in time.